Research

 The teaching and courses in the Master's Programme in Agricultural, Environmental and Resource Economics (AGERE) are based on the latest research.
 The staff members are active researchers in their fields and teach courses close to their research topics.
 This means that we are able to discuss the state-of-the-art research results with you and can recruit you to our research community, projects and networks even before your graduation.

 In the Environmental and Resource Economics study track, students have to possibility to deepen their understanding of environmental and resource economics by following our research track.
-The aim of this subtrack is to strengthen your substance and methodological skills to allow the possibility to advance faster during the post-graduate studies and to become a part of the Environmental and Resource Economics research community at the University of Helsinki.
+The aim of this subtrack is to strengthen your substance and methodological skills to allow the possibility to advance faster during the post-graduate studies and to become a part of the at the University of Helsinki.

 The latest research in Agricultural Economics and Environmental and Resource Economics offers valuable insights into sustainable practices, resource management, and economic policies.
 These recent publications highlight innovative approaches and critical analyses that address pressing global challenges, providing a comprehensive understanding of the intersection between the environment and economic systems.